 Four months from now, God forbid, you contract the coronavirus and die as a result.
 I believe most life insurers will pay out the full death benefit to your family.

-If however, you were to pass away from the Coronavirus within a few weeks of taking out a policy, all bets are off.
+If however, you were to pass away from a Covid-19 related condition within a few weeks of taking out a new policy, all bets are off.
 I can’t say for certain whether most carriers would pay out the claim or not.

 Call Policy Architects Today For Some Honest to Goodness Advice